CereusLinuxProject/cereus-packages/README.md

 <a name="distcc"></a>
 ### Enabling distcc for distributed compilation

-Setup the slaves (machines that will compile the code):
+Setup the workers (machines that will compile the code):

     # xbps-install -Sy distcc